What is Sous Vide? A Beginner’s Guide.

 Okay, now: what is sous vide cooking?
-Sous vide is a cooking method where you put your food in a container and remove the air, then place it in a water bath at a specific temperature for an extended period of time.
+Sous vide is a cooking method in which you put your food in a food safe bag and remove the air or a jar then place it in a water bath that holds at a specific temperature for an extended period of time.
 So, a consistent cooking heat, usually for slightly longer than you’d “normally” cook your food.
 Got it?
 Food in bag/jar, bag/jar in water bath, leave it there for a while.

-To sous vide, all you have to do is fill a container with water and place an immersion circulator in the water.
+To sous vide, all you have to do is fill a container (this can simply be a stockpot) with water and place an immersion circulator in the water.
 Like you would set the temperature on a hot tub, you do the same on the immersion circulator.